As flood alerts lit up phones, did ‘warning fatigue’ set in?

 A barrage of other alerts from a litany of apps lit up phone screens throughout the night — prompting some to wonder if people were just too inundated with information to take the threat seriously.

-Experts call it “warning fatigue,” and no one can be sure what role it might have played in a tragedy that killed at least 49 people across the Northeast, including 25 in New Jersey and 11 in New York City — many drowning in their basement apartments or in cars trapped in submerged roadways.
+Experts call it “warning fatigue,” and no one can be sure what role it might have played in a tragedy that killed scores of people across the Northeast, including more than two dozen in New Jersey and at least 11 in New York City — many drowning in their basement apartments or in cars trapped in submerged roadways.

 The weather service acknowledged that in the past, alerts were being pushed out too often.
 There’s been lots of handwringing over how to get more people to heed warnings.